dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/character-model-name.md

 # CharacterModelName

-`CharacterModelName` defines the range of the character height.
+Parameter `CharacterModelName` defines the name of the character model.

 ## Example